gosldorf/Prod_Interchange/readme.md

 1. Code

-Within this subdirectory is Interchange_Simulation.py which is the principle code base
+Within this subdirectory is antechmaber_simulation.py which is the principle code base

+And also, a version with openmm with Interchange_Simulation.py

+Both codebases are different in that they use different methodologies to parameterize and create simulations systems.
+Both codebases include the ability to run openmm simulations in the codebase directly

 2. Environment